 Airlines dodge legislation aimed at curbing excessive fees

-WASHINGTON (AP) — A Senate panel approved an aviation policy bill Wednesday after a partisan fight over whether airlines gouge consumers with fees for basic services like checked bags, seat assignments and ticket changes.
+WASHINGTON (AP) — A Senate panel has approved an aviation policy bill after a partisan fight over whether airlines are unfairly gouging consumers with fees for basic services like checked bags, seat assignments and ticket changes.

-The Senate commerce committee approved by voice vote a bill to continue the Federal Aviation Administration's authority to operate through Oct.
+The Senate commerce committee approved by a voice vote a bill to continue the Federal Aviation Administration's authority to operate through Oct.
 1, 2017.
-That authority is due to expire on March 31.
+That authority is currently due to expire on March 31.

 The committee's Democrats led by Sen. Edward Markey, D-Mass., tried to add a provision to the bill to prohibit airlines from setting unreasonable fee prices and direct the Department of Transportation to establish what is reasonable.

 The amendment failed on a tie, party-line vote.

 Republicans said the provision would be burdensome for airlines and market forces should be allowed to determine fee prices.